danielbh/hello-grpc-go/README.md

 This repo includes:

-* An in-memory kv store server and clients that uses gRPC, interceptor, and TL
+* An in-memory kv store server and clients that uses gRPC, interceptor, and TLS
 * Summary of main features of gRPC vs REST